All Saints' Church, Westbury: Parish

 The ancient parish of Westbury extended east to Bratton and west to Dilton, and both areas had churches that were dependent on Westbury.
 A separate district was assigned to St James' church at Bratton in 1845.

 Numbers attending the 14th-century St Mary's church at Dilton (now called Old Dilton) dwindled in the 18th century, and more so after Holy Trinity church was built at Dilton Marsh in 1844, also gaining its own district in 1845.
 St Mary's went out of regular use in 1900 and was vested in the Churches Conservation Trust in 1974, although it remains consecrated.

 In the north, after Holy Trinity at Heywood was built in 1849 a district was assigned to it, further reducing the area of Westbury parish.
-To the southwest at Westbury Leigh, the Church of the Holy Saviour was built as a chapel of ease in 1877, then enlarged in 1889–90.
+To the south-west at Westbury Leigh, the Church of the Holy Saviour was built as a chapel of ease in 1877, then enlarged in 1889–90.

 Today, All Saints' is at the centre of the White Horse benefice which covers the old and new Dilton churches, Holy Saviour, and the small 1905 church at Brokerswood.